jsiebens/hashi-up/README.md

 ## What's this for?

 This tool uses `ssh` to install HashiCorp Consul, Nomad or Vault to a remote Linux host.
-You can also use it to join existing Linux hosts into a Consul, Nomad or Vault cluster.
+You can also use it to join existing Linux hosts into a Consul, Nomad, Vault or Boundary cluster.
 First, Consul, Nomad or Vault is installed using a utility script, along with a minimal configuration to run the agent as server or client.

 `hashi-up` was developed to automate what can be a very manual and confusing process for many developers, who are already short on time.
 Once you've provisioned a VM with your favourite tooling, `hashi-up` means you are only 60 seconds away from running `nomad status` on your own computer.